netlify-labs/netlify-plugin-a11y/README.md

 Check for accessibility issues on critical pages of your Netlify website.

+🚧 **Note:** This plugin is pre-release software.
+Until version 1.0.0 is released, its API could change at any time.
+If you experience unexpected behavior while using this plugin, check [the changelog](./CHANGELOG.md) for any changes you might have missed, and please feel free to report an issue or submit a pull request about any issues you encounter.

 ## What does this plugin do?
 This plugin uses [`pa11y`](https://github.com/pa11y/pa11y) (which in turn uses [`axe-core`](https://github.com/dequelabs/axe-core)) to check your Netlify project for accessibility issues.